Baojun: Controversy

-On December 31, 2024, more than 100 Baojun Yep owners suddenly encountered brake system failures, making it difficult for the vehicle to slow down.
+On 31 December 2024, more than 100 Baojun Yep owners suddenly encountered brake system failures, making it difficult for the vehicle to slow down.
 Some owners were dissatisfied with the manufacturer's solution and accused Baojun of evading the problem.
-Baojun Automobile officially responded that some vehicles had a Software bug that caused the brake assist to be downgraded and the brake pedal to become hard, and it would be properly handled.
+Baojun Automobile officially responded that some vehicles had a software bug that caused the brake assist to be downgraded and the brake pedal to become stiff, and it would be properly handled.